jgibbons25/React-Entertainment-Quiz/README.md

 <ul>
 <li>App (App.js): Main Parent component for App</li>
 <ul><li><strong>Home</strong> (src/Pages/Home.js): Landing page to enter username, choose category, and begin Quiz.
 Here you will also find code logic to fetch the json files with corresponding data for TV, Movies, or Video Games.</li>
-<li>⚡<strong> Quiz</strong> (src/Pages/Quiz.js): Page with actual quiz, containing complex logic to create options based on the current question and remaining candidates.
+<li>⚡<strong><a href="https://github.com/jgibbons25/React-Entertainment-Quiz/blob/main/src/Pages/Quiz/Quiz.js" target="_blank">Quiz</a></strong> (src/Pages/Quiz.js): Page with actual quiz, containing complex logic to create options based on the current question and remaining candidates.
 The next question is also dynamically selected based on the remaining candidates and their unique traits.</li>
 <ul><li><strong>Quiz Box</strong> (src/Components/QuizBox.js): Simple wrapper for containing and styling contents of the quiz.</li></ul>
 <li><strong>Result</strong> (src/Pages/Result.js): The result page connects to the imdb API database to display an image, description, and rating for the winning candidate.</li>
 <li><strong>About</strong> (src/Pages/About.js): A page describing the purpose of the site.</li>